GUIDELINES FOR HOW TO CARRY OUT AN ANALYTICAL REVIEW OF QUANTITATIVE RESEARCH

 STrengthening the Reporting of OBservational studies in Epidemiology (STROBE) statement.
 (Reporting guidelines for various types of health sciences observational studies). http://www.strobe-statement.org

 Meta-analysis of Observational Studies in Epidemiology (MOOSE) http://jama.jamanetwork.com/article.aspx?articleid=192614

 Institute of Medicine.
 (2011).
 Finding What Works in Health Care: Standards for Systematic Reviews.
-Washington, DC: National Academies (U.S. Institute of Medicine systematic review guidelines).
+Washington, DC: National Academies (Systematic review guidelines from the Health and Medicine Division (HMD) of the U.S. National Academies of Sciences, Engineering, and Medicine (formerly called the Institute of Medicine)).

 Center for Reviews and Dissemination (University of York, England) (2009).
 Systematic Reviews: CRD's guidance for undertaking systematic reviews in health care.
 (British systematic review guidelines).